 Rapid innovation in technology is impacting every corner of business operations—and workplace safety is no exception.
 Advances in nanotechnology, robotics, data analytics, video, and telecommunications are enabling employers to improve workplace safety in a variety of ways, such as better monitoring employees’ health, reducing physical stress, and keeping personnel out of harm’s way.
 In addition to protecting workers, safety technology can help boost employee morale, reduce turnover, and control business insurance costs.

 Virtually any company can benefit from investments in workplace safety technology.
 Businesses with physically intense operations—such as construction, transportation and warehousing, and farming—may see the greatest benefits from the following four types of safety tech.

 Wearable technologies are now available that can help lower the frequency and severity of injury to workers.
 Wearable technology falls into four categories:

 Manufacturing robots that perform repetitive and lifting tasks have long enabled businesses to reduce workplace injuries.
 Now your business may be able to further improve workplace safety by assigning higher-risk tasks to sophisticated, highly mobile drones and robots.

-When evaluating your occupational safety and work injury compensation insurance options, consider more than premium costs and claims handling.
+When evaluating your occupational safety and workers compensation insurance options, consider more than premium costs and claims handling.
 A workplace injury can hurt morale and productivity, as well as generate costs associated with turnover and absenteeism.
 Ask your insurer about services that will help you improve workplace safety and reduce accidents in the first place.
-Your insurer may be able to help you identify technologies best suited to improve workplace safety for your business.
+Your insurer may be able to help you identify technologies best suited to improve worker safety at your business.